Library Fact Sheets

 Weapons Officers serve as advisors to military leaders at all levels, both those in uniform or civilian government positions.
 Weapons Officers are the instructors of the Air Force's instructors and the service's institutional reservoir of tactical and operational knowledge.
 Taking the mantra, "humble, approachable and credible" as their creed, they form a fraternity of trusted advisors and problem-solvers that leads the force and enables it to integrate its combat power seamlessly alongside those of other military services.

-In addition, the Weapons School provides academic and advisory support to numerous units, enhancing air combat training for thousands of Airmen from the Air Force, DOD and U.S. allied services each year.
+In addition, the Weapons School provides academic and advisory support to numerous units, enhancing air combat training for thousands of Airmen from the Air Force, Department of Defense and U.S. allied services each year.

 Members of the Weapons School cadre have served as advisors to the other U.S. and allied military services around the world.
 The school also authors the Weapons Review, the Air Force's premier professional tactics publication.

-The USAF Weapons School teaches graduate-level instructor courses that provide the world's most advanced training in weapons and tactics employment.
+The U.S. Air Force Weapons School teaches graduate-level instructor courses that provide the world's most advanced training in weapons and tactics employment.
 During the course, students receive an average of 400 hours of graduate-level academics and participate in demanding combat training missions.

 The culmination of the course is the Advanced Integration phase in which all assets combine in challenging scenarios simulating current and future threat arenas.
 Students demonstrate their ability to lead and instruct while effectively integrating multiple weapons systems across the land, air, space and cyber domains.